*Scroll down past this media section to find the written notes

 4:1, 2 - I mean that the heir, as long as he is a child, is no different from a slave, though he is the owner of everything, but he is under guardians and managers until the date set by his father.

-The whole midrash is a teaching on covenant membership from a primarily 1st century Jewish perspective: the Jewish people are the child, heirs according to birth, but slaves to sin and death, owners of the promises (the estate) of HaShem as spelled out to the Fathers of the Faith, Avraham, Yitz’chak, and Ya’akov, yet under the supervision of guardians and trustees (the Law and the Prophets) until the moment of spiritual salvation set by the Father in Heaven, the moment of personal trusting faithfulness in the Promised Seed, viz, Yeshua.
+The whole midrash is a teaching on sonship from a 1st century perspective, conveniently couched in terminology that the Galatians could identify with, that of Roman Law.
+I believe the Jewish people are the child, heirs according to birth, yet slaves to sin and death, owners of the promises (the estate) of HaShem as spelled out to the Fathers of the Faith, Avraham, Yitz’chak, and Ya’akov.
+They are under the supervision of guardians and trustees (the Law and the Prophets) until the moment of spiritual salvation set by the Father in Heaven, the moment of personal trusting faithfulness in the Promised Seed, viz, Yeshua.
 Once the child (the Jewish people) matured in their faith (placed trust in Yeshua) they gained lasting covenant membership and thus received the promise of the Father.
 Merely being born Jewish did not secure the promises offered by the Father.
 Rather, they, being heirs, were considered as slaves being governed as it were by the Torah (the paidagogos) until they should meet the Teacher of Righteousness.
-In this passage Paul reveals that ‘Am Isra'el does enjoy covenant status on a limited basis due to being merely born into Avraham’s family.
+In this passage, Paul reveals that ‘Am Isra'el does enjoy covenant status on a limited basis due to being merely born into Avraham’s family.
 Yet, he does not emphasize this truth unnecessarily as it had a tendency to lead the average Jewish person to an illogical conclusion, one that suggested full and lasting covenant membership based on their position at birth (or conversion for the non-native-born Gentile) without having arrived at the “time set by his father.”

 4:3 - In the same way we also, when we were children, were enslaved to the elementary principles of the world.